Wai-Con: History

 Following the tradition, Wai-Con 2011 was held again on the final weekend of January.
 The theme for that year was "Sports".
 The convention saw a modest increase of 237 patrons, bringing the grand total to 3679 attendees.
 This convention marked the first voice actor appearances for Wai-Con bringing over international guests, Spike Spencer and Donna Burke.
 Both of these two guests have voiced in numerous anime and video games and were well received by the attendees.

-On January 28 and 29, PAniC held the 8th annual Wai-Con.
+On 28 and 29 January, PAniC held the 8th annual Wai-Con.
 The theme for this year was 'Invasion'.
 Once again, the convention saw a modest increase of attendees, reaching the highest number yet of 3750.
 Wai-Con 2012 brought back the Saturday night event, with comedian John Robertson performing "Dragon Punch Turbo".
 Along with John, international artist, Kelly 'Coelasquid' Turnbull, came to Wai-Con to show her work and run panels about the comic book industry.

-In 2013, on February 2 and 3, Wai-Con returns for its 9th convention.
+In 2013, on 2 and 3 February, Wai-Con returns for its 9th convention.
 The theme for this year's Wai-Con is 'Circuit'.
 Due to Australia Day being the last weekend in January, Wai-Con was moved to the first weekend in February.
 Due to increase attendance, Wai-Con has moved the traders hall from the foyer into Pavilion 1 in the Perth Convention and Exhibition Centre.
 In 2013 Wai-Con achieved its greatest attendance to date with 4109 people at the convention over the weekend.

 2014 was Wai-Con's big 10 year anniversary and a record-breaking 5027 people attended.
 Changes were made to the policy regarding minors, getting rid of the need for permission slips.
 Despite some setbacks with their guests, Wai-Con welcomed Bryce Papenbrook and Tiffany Grant as their special guests.

 2015 did not hold a Wai-Con due to decision to postpone by membership at a SGM.
 There was an event in February 2015 called Ani-Games Showdown run by PAniC to help raise funds for future Wai-Cons.